Ernst von Schuch: Biography

 Coincidentally, a father and son with the same family name Schuch had built and run the first opera theatre in Breslau 120 years earlier:

-There followed engagements in Würzburg (1868–1870), Graz (1870/1871) and Basle, until he was employed in 1872 by Pollini's Italian Opera for Dresden.
+There followed engagements in Würzburg (1868–1870), Graz (1870/1871) and Basel, until he was employed in 1872 by Pollini's Italian Opera for Dresden.
 There in 1872 he became music director at the Court Opera, from 1873 Royal Kapellmeister with Julius Rietz, later with Franz Wüllner.
 In 1878, he was appointed Royal Professor.
 In 1882 he undertook the direction of the Court Opera with the title of privy councillor, and in 1889 became its general music director.
-From 1882 onward, he lived in Niederlößnitz in the Weintraubenstraße (in 1883 renamed at his own suggestion as Schuchstraße 15/17).
+From 1882 onward, he lived in Niederlößnitz (today part of Radebeul) in the Weintraubenstraße (in 1883 renamed at his own suggestion as Schuchstraße 15/17).
 In 1898, he was ennobled by the Austrian emperor and in 1899 was appointed to the Saxon Confidential Privy Council.
 His period of influence is known as the Schuch era in operatic performing history.